usab-skrow/usab-skrow.github.io/docs/subtopics/interview.md

         2. Software Design Patterns
     2. Primary programming language (the application logic on server side): Java, Scala, Ruby, Python, GoLang, C++ etc
     3. Database (the place to store suff): RDBMS - MySQL, PostgreSQL..
 NoSQL - MongoDb, Cassandra, Couchbase, Neo4j
-    4. Secondary programming language for Scripting (to automate lot of linux work) - Bash, Powershell
+    4. Secondary programming language for Scripting (to automate lot of repetitive work) - Bash, Powershell
     5. UI Scripts (the application logic on user side): Javascript, Typescript
     6. Testing (unit & integration): junit, spock, pytest..
 2. The Good to Have (which has become essential in top tech especially for senior engineers, its good to know a few of the below)